Exa-Networks/exabgp/CONTRIBUTING.md

 env exabgp_tcp_bind='' ./sbin/exabgp ./etc/exabgp/api-open.conf --decode FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF:003C:02:0000001C4001010040020040030465016501800404000000C840050400000064000000002001010101
 ```

-using master, more options are available: only decoding nlri for example:
+using `main`, more options are available: only decoding nlri for example:
 ```
 ./sbin/exabgp decode --nlri etc/exabgp/conf-bgpls.conf "00 02 FF FF 03 00 00 00 00 00 00 00 00 01 00 00 20 02 00 00 04 00 00 00 01 02 01 00 04 c0 a8 7a 7e 02 02 00 04 00 00 00 00 02 03 00 04 0a 0a 0a 0a 01 01 00 20 02 00 00 04 00 00 00 01 02 01 00 04 c0 a8 7a 7e 02 02 00 04 00 00 00 00 02 03 00 04 0a 02 02 02"
 { "ls-nlri-type": "bgpls-link", "l3-routing-topology": 0, "protocol-id": 3, "local-node-descriptors": { "autonomous-system": 1, "bgp-ls-identifier": "3232266878", "ospf-area-id": "0.0.0.0", "router-id": "10.10.10.10" }, "remote-node-descriptors": { "autonomous-system": 1, "bgp-ls-identifier": "3232266878", "ospf-area-id": "0.0.0.0", "router-id": "10.2.2.2" }, "interface-address": {  }, "neighbor-address": {  } }